stevehamilton1/stevehamilton1.github.io/about.md

 __Goldwater Scholarship__  March 2023

-Awarded for research in identifying genes contributing to sexual disparities in cancer.
+&nbsp; &nbsp; Awarded for research in identifying genes contributing to sexual disparities in cancer.

 __Diamond Research Scholarship__  May 2023 – Dec 2023

-Completed research in identifying genomic mechanisms contributing to sexual disparities in disease.
+&nbsp; &nbsp; Completed research in identifying genomic mechanisms contributing to sexual disparities in disease.

 __Frances Velay Fellowship__  May 2022 – Aug 2022

-Completed research in identifying genes contributing to sexual disparities in cancer.
+&nbsp; &nbsp; Completed research in identifying genes contributing to sexual disparities in cancer.

 __W.W.
 Smith Charitable Trust Scholarship__  May 2022–Current

-Awarded to high achieving Temple University students with financial need and interest in research.
+&nbsp; &nbsp;Awarded to high achieving Temple University students with financial need and interest in research.

 ### Experience and Research
 Kulathinal Lab for Evolutionary Genetics and Biological Informatics

->Temple University Biology Department - Philadelphia, PA - May 2020-Current
+&nbsp; Temple University Biology Department - Philadelphia, PA - May 2020-Current

->>•	Completed multiple literature reviews on sex bias in disease.
+&nbsp; &nbsp; •	Completed multiple literature reviews on sex bias in disease.

->>•	Gained research experience in analyzing large genomic data.
+&nbsp; &nbsp; •	Gained research experience in analyzing large genomic data.